 The Healthy Expectations Perinatal Mental Health Program supports pregnant people and those struggling with mood and anxiety issues after delivery, as well as their families.
 We provide evaluations for psychiatric and psychosocial concerns before, during and after birth along with group therapy and medication management.
 We've been helping families in Colorado for nearly 15 years and proudly offer care jointly at Children's Hospital Colorado and the University of Colorado's Center for Women's Behavioral Health and Wellness.

 About the Healthy Expectations Perinatal Mental Health Program

 Our team includes:

-It's very common for moms to get the "baby blues," a two-week period where new mothers have mood swings, exhaustion, sleep problems and crying spells.
-If the baby blues worsen or last longer than two weeks after giving birth, a woman may have a perinatal mood or anxiety disorder, which are common and treatable.
+It's very common for caregivers to get the "baby blues," a two-week period when parents and caregivers have mood swings, exhaustion, sleep problems and crying spells.
+If the baby blues worsen or last longer than two weeks after birth, the caregiver may have a perinatal mood or anxiety disorder, which are common and highly treatable concerns.